Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 The "transmission" barely deserves the name of transmission.
 It is a marvel of a design with two electric motors and no gear changes at all.
 Wheel speed is dependent on the speed of both electric motors and the gasoline engine, all put together.
 I immediately noticed a difference when driving it - if the gas pedal is pressed down suddenly the engine revs up a lot, but speed only increases normally.
 Engine speed does not change until the vehicle speed is fast enough, whereupon the engine slows back down.
 A strange feeling at first, but it does not bother me at all anymore.
 Reports of transmission repair are uncommon and usually involve changing the entire unit as it is difficult to work on.
 The rarity of such work, however, helps make up for the possibility of a battery change after 100,000 miles.

-Another consideration of this unique hybrid car are the brakes.
-The actual brake pads are rarely used; instead the regenerative braking provided supplies the majority of braking force.
+Another consideration of this unique hybrid car is the brakes.
+The actual brake pads are rarely used; instead, the regenerative braking provided supplies the majority of braking force.
 The brake pads only come into play on very hard braking or at speeds less than 7 miles per hour, but the changeover is transparent to the driver - I never noticed it right from the start.
 The result of this is that the brakes last virtually forever; 100,000 miles is the norm and some have reported as much as 200,000 miles between brake changes.
 Dirt and rust are a bigger problem to the brakes than pad wear is.

 The Prius is equipped with traction control, but it is primarily to protect the electric motors in the transmission.
 This was the only real "con" of the hybrid system - the Prius traction control is too sensitive, removing power before it should (I understand that 2010 and later models have improved here).
 This can make it difficult to climb a slippery slope at slow speed, but so far I have not been stuck in the snow.
 I did park on a slight slope once, forcing me to back uphill to get out, but eventually, I was able to do it.